Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling: Application

 To get a sense of how these clusters compare with those estimated using our model random effects, Figure \ref{fig_alt_clustering} shows the cluster assignments visualized on the same axes of Figure \ref{fig_cluster_2panel}.
 Observe that clusters 1, 3, and 4 have a pattern similar to before along the $\phi_R$ axis, but now all four clusters are spread widely over the horizontal axis, indicating that these new clusters do not capture the variation in sleep dynamics that was captured by our model random effects.

 Finally, we examine the differences in the BSRT scores among these alternate groups.
-Setting cluster 4 as the reference, we find that after controlling for sex and age, patients in cluster 1 have a significantly higher expected BSRT score at a significance level of $0.05$.
-A full summary of the linear regression coefficients is included in the Supplementary Information.
-Taken together, the above results suggest that in practice, simple summary statistics such as time in each sleep stage and stage-specific AHI can help give complementary insights to those generated by our model.
-More broadly, examining how other variables differ by the clusters generated by our model's random effects can help reveal other variables that could be key to better understanding sleep differences among OSA patients.
+Using the same linear regression setup as above, we find that $95\%$ credible intervals for all of the cluster coefficients include $0$, regardless of the choice of reference level.
+A full summary of the linear regression coefficients using cluster 4 as the reference is included in the Supplementary Information.
+Taken together, the above results suggest that in practice, simple summary statistics such as time in each sleep stage and stage-specific AHI may help give complementary insights to those generated by our model, but do not fully capture the same variability.
+More broadly, examining how other variables differ by the clusters generated by our model's random effects may help reveal other variables that could be key to better understanding sleep differences among OSA patients.